Skip to main content

 Important Note

-• Web functions must listen on port 9000
+• HTTP cloud function must listen on port 9000

-• When using the Functions Framework, you must include the scf_bootstrap startup script
+• When using the Functions Framework, the scf_bootstrap startup script must be included.

-• The function code package size is limited to 50MB (after compression)
+• The function code package size is limited to 50MB (compressed).

-• The maximum timeout duration for a single request is 900 seconds
+• The maximum timeout for a single request is 900 seconds.

 • Supported runtimes: Node.js 12.16, 14.18, 16.13, 18.15

-The event and context parameters of Web Functions differ from those of Event Functions:
+The event and context parameters of HTTP cloud functions differ from those of event functions:

-• event object: Contains complete information of the HTTP request (method, path, headers, body, etc.)
+• The event object: Contains complete information about the HTTP request (method, path, headers, body, etc.)

-• context object: Provides Web-specific features such as SSE support
+• The context object: Provides web-specific features such as SSE support.

-• Environment Variables: Runtime environment variables may vary
+• Environment variables: Runtime environment variables may differ

 Frequently Asked Questions